tomjoht/documentation-theme-jekyll/pages/en/firmware_upload.md

 [22]: #canairio-installer
 [23]: https://github.com/kike-canaries/canairio_firmware#compiling

+The current supported boards with these methods are [here](https://github.com/kike-canaries/canairio_firmware#boards-supported)

 ## CanAirIO Loader

 With this method you will able to upload the latest version of [CanAir.IO firmware](https://github.com/kike-canaries/canairio_firmware#canairio-firmware)